jmoiron/jsonq/README.md

 # jsonq

 Simplify your golang json usage by extracting fields or items from arrays and objects with a simple, hierarchical query.
 [API Documentation](http://go.pkgdoc.org/github.com/jmoiron/jsonq) on go.pkgdoc.org.

+This package is meant to make working with complex feeds a bit more easy.
+If you have simple feeds you want to model with struct types, check out [jflect](http://github.com/str1ngs/jflect), which will create struct definitions given a json document.

 # installing